skweez/forum/README.md

-#Simple Forum software with REST API
+#Simple forum software with REST API

+##Features
+ * REST API
+ * LDAP authentication and user management (feature-jaas-authentication branch)
+ * markdown in posts (angular.js branch)
+ * single page app design (angular.js branch)
+ * clean-code

 ##Development
-We use Eclipse 4.2 for development.
+We use Eclipse 4.2 for development and Maven vor dependency management.

 ###Style
 We use the Eclipse auto formatter and organize imports features configured as